In this article

 Active ingredients: Green coffee, algae, and sodium hyaluronate | Texture: Gel | Size: 0.5 ounce (Approx. $190 per ounce)

-According to King, “Puffy under-eye bags can either be from fluid or a fat pad.”
-If you notice that the puffiness is worse in the morning and better by evening, then your eye bags are most likely the result of fluid buildup — and in that case her advice is to “drink more water, eat less salt, and sleep propped up on a couple of pillows,” so fluid does not collect in the under-eye area.
-She also suggests using an eye cream containing caffeine, since it constricts blood vessels and can prevent fluid from accumulating.
+If you notice that the puffiness is worse in the morning and better by evening, then your eye bags are most likely the result of fluid buildup — and in that case lifestyle changes like drinking more water, eating less salt, and sleep propped up on a couple of pillows can help so fluid does not collect in the under-eye area.
+You can also try out an eye cream with caffeine, since it constricts blood vessels and can prevent fluid from accumulating.
 Several of the dermatologists we spoke to were in agreement that caffeine is the No. 1 ingredient to look for if you want to tighten bags and reduce puffiness.
 Doyle likes this one from SkinBetter, which contains green coffee, algae, and sodium hyaluronate, an extraction of hyaluronic acid.
 “This is a caffeine-based eye serum that is used to instantly tighten the delicate skin around the eyes, reducing bags and puffiness,” says Doyle.

 Active ingredients: Caffeine, epigallocatechin gallatyl glucosid | Texture: Serum | Size: 1 ounce (Approx. $8 per ounce)

-For a more affordable eye cream with caffeine, Somenek recommends this one from the Ordinary.
-It’s made with highly soluble caffeine and EGCG, an ingredient that’s made from green-tea leaves and has both calming and anti-aging properties.
-He likes its lightweight consistency, which he says makes application effortless.
+For a more affordable eye cream with caffeine, this one from the Ordinary is made with highly soluble caffeine and EGCG, an ingredient that’s made from green-tea leaves.
+It’s both calming and anti-aging.
+And Someck likes its lightweight consistency, which he says makes application effortless.
 It also dries quickly, so other products, like foundation and concealer, can be applied over it.

 Best eye cream for fine lines